Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 To be channeled this way, the spell must met the following requirements:

 - The Sorcerer spell must have a casting time of an :rsc-action: **Action**.
-- The Sorcerer spell must require only a single spell :d20-attack:**Attack Roll** or force its target to make a :d20-save:**Saving Throw**.
+- The Sorcerer spell must require only a single spell :d20-attack:**Attack Roll** or force its target to make a :d20-save: **Saving Throw**.

 If your attack misses, the spell fails and has no effect.
 On a hit, the spell takes effect immediately in addition of the normal effects and damage from your weapon attack, under the rules below:

-- :material-radius-outline: **Area of Effects.** If the spell targets an area greater than a 10 ft. cube, it takes effect as a 15 ft. cone originating from you, which must include your target.
+- :spell-aoe: **Area of Effects.** If the spell targets an area greater than a 10 ft. cube, it takes effect as a 15 ft. cone originating from you, which must include your target.
 Alternatively, it can be contained to only affect the target of your attack (your choice).
 Using a ranged weapon, your spell is contained to only affect the target of your attack.

-- :material-numeric-0: **Cantrip.** The cantrip ^^does not deal damage^^.
+- :spell-level-0: **Cantrip.** The cantrip ^^does not deal damage^^.
 Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip additional effects on hit, except for damage.

-- :material-focus-field: **Concentration.** If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.
+- :spell-concentration: **Concentration.** If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.

-- :d20-save: **Saving Throws.** If the spell requires a :d20-save:**Saving Throw** when cast, the target makes the first :d20-save:**Saving Throw** at a :d20-disadv: **Disadvantage** on hit.
-If you score a Critical Hit on the attack, the target automatically fails its :d20-save:**Saving Throw**.
+- :d20-save: **Saving Throws.** If the spell requires a :d20-save: **Saving Throw** when cast, the target makes the first :d20-save: **Saving Throw** at a :d20-disadv: **Disadvantage** on hit.
+If you score a Critical Hit on the attack, the target automatically fails its :d20-save: **Saving Throw**.
 Other target (if any) make this **Save** as normal.

 - :fontawesome-solid-crosshairs: **Spell Attacks.** If the spell requires a spell attack roll, it instantly take effect when you hit with a weapon attack.